C# ADO.NET ODBC tutorial

 }

-In the case of a non result set generating statement, we can use the OdbcDataReader.RecordsAffected property to see how many rows have been altered by an update/delete/insert statement.
+In the case of a non-result-set generating statement, we can use the OdbcDataReader.RecordsAffected property to find out how many rows have been altered by an UPDATE or DELETE or INSERT statement.

 else